Episodic Multi-armed Bandits: Acknowledgement

 For instance, in personalized online education, a sequence of materials can be used to teach or remind students the key concepts of a course subject.
 While the final exam is used as a benchmark to evaluate the overall effectiveness of the given sequence of teaching materials, a sequence of intermediate feedbacks like students' performance on quizzes, homework grades, etc., can be used to guide the teaching examples online.
 Similarly, in personalized healthcare, a sequence of treatments is given to a patient over a period of time.
 The overall effectiveness of the treatment plan depends on the given treatments as well as their order \cite{schaefer2004modeling}.
 Moreover, the patient can be monitored during the course of the treatment which yields a sequence of feedbacks about the selected treatments, while the final outcome is only available after the entire sequence of treatments is completed.

-In conclusion, in such sequential decision making problems the {\em order} of the taken actions {\em matters}.
+In conclusion, in such sequential decision making problems the order of the taken actions matters.
 Moreover, the feedback available after each taken action drives the action selection process.
-We call online learning problems exhibiting the aforementioned properties {\em staged multi-armed bandits} (S-MAB).
-An S-MAB problem proceeds in rounds $\rho=1,2,\ldots$ composed of multiple stages, in which the learner selects actions sequentially in stages, one after another, with each action belonging to the action set ${\cal A}$.
+We call online learning problems exhibiting the aforementioned properties {\em episodic multi-armed bandits} (eMAB).
+In eMAB the learner proceeds in episodes $\rho=1,2,\ldots$ composed of multiple steps, in which the learner selects actions sequentially in steps, one after another, with each action belonging to the action set ${\cal A}$.
 After each taken action $a \in {\cal A}$, a feedback $f \in {\cal F}$ is observed about the taken action.
-Based on all its previous observations in that round, the learner either decides to continue to the next stage by selecting another action or selecting a $stop$ action which ends the current round and starts the next round.
-Hence, the number of stages in each round is a decision variable.
-The rewards and losses in a round are observed only after the $stop$ action is taken.
-The goal of the learner is to maximize its total expected gain (i.e., the terminal reward minus costs) over all rounds by learning to choose the best action sequence given the feedback.
-An illustration that shows the order of stages, gains and rounds is given in Fig. \ref{fig:mainfigure}.
+Based on all its previous observations in that episode, the learner either decides to continue to the next step by selecting another action or selecting a $stop$ action which ends the current episode, yields a terminal reward, and starts the next episode.
+Hence, the number of steps in each episode is a decision variable, and the terminal rewards and losses of the steps in an episode are observed only after the $stop$ action is taken.
+The goal of the learner is to maximize its total expected gain (i.e., the terminal reward minus costs) over all episodes by learning to choose the best action sequence given the feedback.
+An illustration that shows the order of steps, costs, terminal rewards and episodes is given in Figure \ref{fig:mainfigure}.

+Observing the terminal rewards of the previous steps is possible in many problems where actions correspond to revealing hidden features, and the $stop$ action corresponds to performing classification or detection using the features revealed so far.
+These include active sensing problems \cite{yu2009active}, and multi-view classification based on the observed features \cite{muslea2002active}.